oliviatessa/MothMachineLearning/README.md

 This is a work in progress (code is still messy).

+# Here's how I set up the Anaconda environment on my computer

 ## create conda environment with tools for generating data and training network
 ## note that this environment requires a GPU and the correct NVIDIA drivers